What is Happening to the USA? My Thoughts.

 A few years ago, I heard former Mayor Rudy Giuliani say, “America was at its best that day.”
 While I know we can’t always stop tragedies like the one that happened two decades ago on what started out as a beautiful September morning, we can and should come together as Americans without having to rely on a tragedy to make it so.

-One of the photos I took in Central Park in New York City struck me that day and is a continued reminder for me of the tragedies that fell upon our country 20 years ago.
-I have no idea who the gentleman was that is standing with his back to me on a rock in the park, but seeing him look towards the skyline, I wondered who stood there on September 11, 2001, and what were they thinking?
+One of the photos I took in Central Park in New York City struck me that day and is a continuous reminder for me of the tragedies that fell upon our country 23 years ago.
+I have no idea who the gentleman was that is standing with his back to me on a rock in the park, but seeing him look toward the skyline, I wondered who stood there on September 11, 2001, and what they were thinking.

 I pray it doesn’t take another incident like 9/11 to remind us of how little time we have on this earth.
 I have said this before and I try to make it my mantra for life.
 “This is the only life we’re blessed to have.
 I want to get out and explore and know I really lived.”